-JDRF Australia's fundraising result and related research investment is not possible without the strong support of the Australian type 1 diabetes community and their family and friends.
-JDRF Australia continued its active engagement with the type 1 diabetes community, reaching out through the Peer Support Program to over 90% of newly diagnosed children and families known to JDRF Australia within six weeks of diagnosis.
-These individuals also received a KIDSAC or t1d education and support pack distributed to hospitals and diabetes clinics nationally at time of diagnosis.
+JDRF Australia's fundraising outcomes and related research investment is only possible with the strong support of the Australian type 1 diabetes community and their family and friends.
+JDRF Australia continued its active engagement with the type 1 diabetes community.
+Through the Peer Support Program, JDRF Australia reached out to over 90% of newly diagnosed children and families within six weeks of diagnosis.
+These individuals also received a KIDSAC or T1D education and support pack distributed via hospitals and diabetes clinics nationally at the time of diagnosis.